akankshsinhaa/invsto_backtest/README.md

 Test Case:
 Check if input data is valid ( Open High Low Close need to be decimals), volume needs to be integer, instrument needs to be String, datetime needs to be datetime

+Bonus: Try improving the assignment with backtesting libraries, metrics, parameter optimization or any custom analysis.